 - Choose a low-allergenic formula, if you have a strong family history of allergies and expressed breastmilk is not available

-Using a lactation aid written resource from Dr. Jack Newman
+Using a lactation aid written resource from Dr. Jack Newman (ignore cleaning instructions, should be for one time use only)

 Video of using the lactation aid from Dr. Jack Newman

-Lactation Aide for long term use also called a supplemental nursing system
+Lactation Aide for long term use also called a supplemental nursing system,

 Spoon Feeding: used when baby is not latching, works well for newborns to give small amounts of colostrum.
 Avoids introduction of artificial nipples.